IBM/data-prep-kit/doc/repo.md

 workflow-venv        Recursively make workflow-venv in subdirs
 ```

-The `workflow-` related Makefile targets are used for managing [Kubeflow Pipelines](https://github.com/kubeflow/pipelines) workflows for the specified transforms.
-These targets are located within the `transforms` directory.
+The `workflow-` related Makefile targets are dedicated for handling the [Kubeflow Pipelines](https://github.com/kubeflow/pipelines) workflows for the specified transforms.

 Overridable macro values include the following:
 DOCKER - the name of the docker executable to use.
 DOCKER=docker